Best Cyber Monday Fitness Equipment Deals See Deals

 If you adhere to a low-FODMAP diet, have diabetes, or a gluten allergy ModifyHealth could be the meal delivery service you’ve been waiting for.
 ModifyHealth processes all meals in a gluten-free facility and commits to using non-GMO ingredients.
 Your subscription gains you access to a weekly delivery of fresh, vacuum-sealed meals that are ready to reheat and enjoy.
 Plans start as little as 6 meals per week with the option to skip a week or pause your subscription.

-ModifyHealth is a company that prides itself on using organic produce, which is perfect for those who want to take advantage of the ease that meal kits provide without sacrificing their health values.
-They also have plans for all types of dietary preferences and restrictions, like low-FODMAP, gluten-free, heart-friendly, and carb-conscious.
+ModifyHealth is a company that prides itself on using organic produce, which is perfect for those who want to take advantage of the ease that meal services provide without sacrificing their health values.
+It also has plans for all types of dietary preferences and restrictions, like low-FODMAP, gluten-free, heart-friendly, and carb-conscious.

-“Most of their meals contain a lean source of protein like chicken, fish, or tofu, which is ideal for anyone wanting to eat less saturated fat or reduce their cholesterol,” says registered dietitian Perry Nix.
+“Most of their meals contain a lean source of protein, like chicken, fish, or tofu, which is ideal for anyone wanting to eat less saturated fat or reduce their cholesterol,” adds registered dietitian Perry Nix.
+Studies indicate that lean protein intake is directly correlated with improvements in blood pressure and cholesterol levels.4 We rate this meal delivery service a 4 out of 5 for its meal plans and customizations.

 modify-health-prepared-meal